Ahmed El-Ahmar

 Ahmed Moustafa Nasr El-Ahmar (also known as Ahmed Elahmar, أحمد الأحمر; born 27 January 1984) is an Egyptian handball player for captains club Zamalek SC and the Egyptian national team.

 Club career

 Zamalek

 El-Ahmar started his career with Zamalek in 2004 and remained until 2012.

 El Jaish

 Ahmed El-Ahmar joined El Jaish in 2012 and departed in 2015.

 SG Flensburg-Handewitt

-El-Ahmar joined SG Flensburg-Handewitt in February 2015 and departed in June 2015.
+El-Ahmar joined SG Flensburg-Handewitt in February 2015 and departed in June 2015 to replace the injured Holger Glandorf.
 He won the German Cup with the team in Hamburg on 10 May 2015.

 Return to El-Zamalek

 On 4 July 2015, it was officially announced that he signed a 2-year contract with El-Zamalek for the 2015–2017 season.
+In 2022 he was loaned out to the Saudi-Arabian club Khaleej Club for the duration of the 2022 Super Globe.